 A formal policy governs the process whereby the external auditor of the Company is considered for non-audit services.
 In terms of the policy, the committee is responsible for determining the nature and extent of any non-audit services that the external auditor may provide and to pre-approve any proposed contract with the external auditor for the provision of non-audit services.
 For the year under review, non-audit services related mainly to normal tax services.
 The extent of these services was within the committee’s pre-approved amount.

-The Remgro executives serving on the boards of investee companies RCL Foods Limited (RCL Foods), Distell Group Holdings Limited (Distell), Wispeco Holdings Proprietary Limited (Wispeco) and associates and joint ventures are responsible for executing the Company's significant influence to ensure that effective internal controls are implemented and complied with.
+The Remgro executives serving on the boards of investee companies (RCL Foods, Siqalo Foods, Wispeco, Capevin and associates and joint ventures) are responsible for enabling the Company’s influence to ensure that effective internal controls are implemented and complied with.

-The committee has considered and satisfied itself of the appropriateness of the expertise and experience of the CFO, Mr Neville Williams, whose curriculum vitae appears here.
+The committee has considered and satisfied itself with the appropriateness of the expertise and experience of the CFO, Mr Neville Williams, whose curriculum vitae appears here.

 The committee has reviewed the standalone and consolidated financial statements of the Company, and is satisfied that they comply with International Financial Reporting Standards (IFRS) and the Companies Act, and that the accounting policies used are appropriate.
-In particular, the committee considered the following significant issues, identified by the management team and the external auditors, and is satisfied that these issues have been appropriately accounted for in the Annual Financial Statements:
+In particular, the committee considered the following significant matters, identified by the management team and the external auditor, and is satisfied that these matters have been appropriately accounted for in the Annual Financial Statements:

-The committee has also reviewed a documented assessment by management of the going concern premise of the Company before recommending to the Board that the Company will be a going concern in the foreseeable future.
+The committee has reviewed a documented assessment by management of the going concern premise of the Company.
+Based on the facts and circumstances known, management and the committee determined that there is not a material uncertainty that may cast significant doubt upon the Company’s ability to continue as a going concern, and therefore the committee recommended to the Board that the Company will be a going concern for the foreseeable future.

-The committee has assigned oversight of the risk and opportunities management function to the Risk, Opportunities, Technology and Information Governance Committee (the ROTIG Committee), which is a subcommittee of the committee.
+The committee has assigned oversight of the risk and opportunities management function to the Risk, Opportunities, Technology and Information Governance Operational Subcommittee (the ROTIG Committee), which is a subcommittee of the committee.
 The mandate of the ROTIG Committee includes the maintenance of the Risk Management and Opportunities Policy and plan, establishment of an operational Risk and Opportunities Register, technology and information risk management, legal compliance and occupational health and safety.
 The ROTIG Committee is chaired by the CFO and the 15 other members are all senior managers of the Company.
-The chairman of the committee attends the ROTIG Committee meetings as an ex officio member to ensure the effective functioning of the ROTIG Committee and that appropriate risk information is shared with the committee.
+The chairman of the committee has a standing invitation to attend the ROTIG Committee meetings as an ex officio member to ensure the effective functioning of the ROTIG Committee and that appropriate risk information is shared with the committee.

-The Company's internal audit division is an effective, independent appraisal function and forms an integral part of the Enterprise-wide Risk and Opportunities Management system that provides assurance on the effectiveness of the Company's system of internal control.
-The committee has appointed Mr Deon Annandale as Remgro's Chief Audit Executive (CAE).
-The committee is satisfied with the attributes, objectivity and independence of the CAE, and that the CAE has the necessary gravitas and competence.
-The internal audit division of the Company is staffed by qualified and experienced personnel and services all of Remgro's wholly owned subsidiaries administered by RMS, as well as Wispeco.
-In addition, the internal audit division also performs independent, internal audit work for other investee companies such as Dark Fibre Africa Proprietary Limited, Mediclinic International plc, RMB Holdings Limited, RMI Holdings Limited, SEACOM Capital Limited and Business Partners Limited.
+The Company’s internal audit division is an effective, independent appraisal function and forms an integral part of the Enterprise-wide Risk and Opportunities Management system that provides assurance on the effectiveness of the Company’s system of internal control.
+The committee has appointed Mr Deon Annandale as Remgro’s Chief Audit Executive (CAE).
+The committee is satisfied with the attributes, objectivity and independence of the CAE, and that the CAE has the necessary experience, gravitas and competence.
+The internal audit division of the Company is staffed by qualified and experienced personnel and services all of Remgro’s wholly owned subsidiaries administered by RMS, as well as Wispeco.
+In addition, the internal audit division also performs independent internal audit work for other investee companies such as CIVH, OUTsurance Group Limited, SEACOM Capital Limited and Business Partners Limited.

 During the year under review the committee considered and recommended the internal audit charter for approval by the Board.
-The committee further considered the internal audit quality assurance plan and the performance of the internal audit function, and is satisfied that the internal audit function conforms to a recognised industry code of ethics.
-Further details on the Group's internal audit functions are provided in the Risk and Opportunities Management Report.
+The committee further considered the internal audit quality assurance plan and the performance of the internal audit function, and is satisfied that the internal audit function conforms to a recognised industry code of ethics and standards.
+Further details on the Group’s internal audit functions are provided in the Risk and Opportunities Management Report here.